Buying FAQ

 Registering and agreeing to our terms of service gives us this assurance.

-Registering as a buyer lets Practice Sale Search know what you are looking for, so that we can send you alerts as soon as a practice sale comes on the market that matches your requirements.
+Registering as a buyer lets Practice Sale Search know what you are looking for, so that we can send you alerts as soon as a practice that matches your requirements comes on the market.

 Practice Sale Search is in regular contact with the vendors and makes every effort to provide up-to-date information on our Practice Sale listings.
-From time to time, circumstances may change and a practice may become under offer without updating their listing, however, a delay of this sort is usually only for a few days.
+From time to time, circumstances may change and a practice may become under offer, without the listing being immediately updated, however, a delay of this sort is usually only for a few days.

 Our clients have varying levels of concern regarding discretion.
 As such, we offer different levels of exposure for different levels of discretion.
 Not all practices are on our website.
 When they are not listed, we use our database to make individual approaches to buyers who we think will be interested.